waimea-lrdiack/level-2-programming-assessment/docs/test-plan.md

 ### Test Data To Use

-I will run the code once to check that the grid looks as expected and how the coins are placed within the grid
+I will run the code once to check that the grid looks as expected and how the coins are placed within the grid (not outside the boundary)

 ### Expected Test Result